huwngnosleep/PC-Shopping-Web/README.md

 link: https://huwng-no-sleep-webshop.herokuapp.com/

-currently not have API server yet! so data is hard-coded on client-size
+currently not have API server yet! so data is hard-coded on client-side

 Finished features:
 - By Jan 8, 2021: Basic features of an online shopping web: show products, cart,...